leonardehrenfried/jspc-maven-plugin/README.md

 * More descriptive error messages: Under Maven 3 this plugin shows a clear indication of what caused the error and which file it is in
 * Not stop at the first error (depends plugin configuration)

-The compiler used by default in this plugin is [Apache Jasper 9.0.17](http://repo1.maven.org/maven2/org/apache/tomcat/tomcat-jasper/9.0.17/).
+The compiler used by default in this plugin is Apache Jasper 10.

 If the Jasper compiler version needs to be overloaded, the plugin must be configured as follows: